This information will help you get ready for your magnetic resonance imaging (MRI).

 The Day of Your MRI

-- If your doctor prescribed medication to help you relax during your MRI, bring it with you.
-Take it 30 to 60 minutes before your MRI.
+- If your doctor prescribed medication to help you relax during your MRI, take it 30 to 60 minutes before your MRI.

-- You will change into a hospital gown before going into the scanning area.
-For safety reasons, you will place your clothing, credit and ATM cards, and any objects (such as your phone, jewelry, coins, and glasses), in a locker.
-This is because objects with even a small amount of metal can fly into the magnet, and the magnet can damage mobile phones and credit cards.
+You’ll change into a hospital gown before going into the scanning area.
+For safety reasons, you’ll place your clothing, credit cards, and any items with metal (such as your phone, jewelry, coins, and glasses) in a locker.
+This is because even a small amount of metal can fly into the magnet.
+The magnet can damage cell phones and credit cards.

 After Your MRI

-- When your MRI is complete, the scanning table will be moved from the machine and you will be helped off the table.
-After you get your belongings, you may leave the MRI suite.
+- When your MRI is finished, you’ll be helped off the table.
+After you get your belongings, you can leave.

 - There are no restrictions after your MRI and no special care is needed.

-- Your radiologist will send a report to your doctor.
-The results of your MRI will be used with other test results to plan your care.
+- Your radiologist will send a report of your scan to your doctor.
+Your doctor will use the results of your MRI to help plan your care.